tecnolgd/Code-Vault/README.md

 # CODE VAULT-Code Analyzer
   ![Code Vault](cv_readme.png)

-  A command-line code analyser based on **C++** programming language and terminal operations.
+  A command-line static code analyser based on **C++** programming language and terminal operations.
 Easy to use and **get insights and anaysis reports** for code written by developers or coders.

 ## Documentation 📄
   The documentation for this application is available at <**weblink***>